-- Next, pass out a set of GMO Solutions cards to each group of students.
+- Next, pass out a set of Bioengineering Solutions cards to each group of students.

 - Instruct students to read through the solutions and match each of the solutions to an issue.

-- Pass out a set of GMO Results cards to each group of students.
+- Pass out a set of Bioengineering Results cards to each group of students.
 (This will be their third and final set of cards.)

 - Instruct students to match each of the results to the issues and solutions cards.
 Each match should include one GMO issue, solution, and result.

-- Discuss each of the GMO cards.
+- Discuss each of the Bioengineering cards.
 Explain that there are currently 10 genetically modified crops available on the U.S. market.

-- For a brief explanation of the process of creating a GMO, watch How Are GMOs Made?
+- For a brief explanation of the process of creating a bioengineered (GMO) seed variety, watch How Are GMOs Made?
 The Genetically Modified Hawaiian Papaya Case Study.

-- Summarize by explaining that genetically modified organisms (GMOs) are created using a scientific process called transgenesis which refers to the process of transferring a gene from one organism to another with the intent of acquiring a new genetic trait.
+- Summarize by explaining that bioengineered seed varieties (GMOs) are created using a scientific process called transgenesis which refers to the process of transferring a gene from one organism to another with the intent of acquiring a new genetic trait.